 Why is this?

-Because those microgreens did not have room to grow.
-The roots grew deeper to gain leverage, hopefully, enough to lift the separator and weight off themselves so they could continue to grow.
+Because those microgreens did not have room to grow, the roots grew deeper to gain leverage, hopefully enough to lift the separator and weight off themselves so they could continue to grow.

 What is the point?